mon1t0r/partman/README.md

 with mentioned partitioning schemes.

 The program is written in plain `ANSI C`, however `long long` type is required in order to compile.
-The program should also be `endian-independent`, and `no compiler extensions` are used.
+The program is also `endian-independent`, and `no compiler extensions` are used.

 Required basic type sizes are:
 - `char`      - 1 byte;